taylorjdawson/Content/projects/Solidity Buidlathon/Solidity v0.5.0/Enter Buidlathon/details.md

 ```

 By doing this, a getter function called `myNumber` is created automatically, which can be accessed from outside the contract.

+## The Function Caller Address

+In Solidity, there are a number of globally available variables.
+Among these is `msg.sender` which will give you the ethereum `address` calling the function.

+Here's some documentation on [Units and Globally Available Variables](https://solidity.readthedocs.io/en/latest/units-and-global-variables.html?highlight=msg.sender)